antonioneto223/Graph-Identification-with-DBSCAN/README.md

 The user must find the best parameters eps and min_samples for the clusterization to identify each series independently from the axis lines.
 With that, the user will see the clusters formed in an image on screen.
-Then, the user must inform which cluster numbers represent the axis and which ones represent desired serires.
+Then, the user must inform which cluster numbers represent the axis and which ones represent desired series.
 The user must also inform the maximum values of the axis x and y.
 Considering that information, the script will write a txt file (graph.txt) containing x and y values of each one of the series assessed as desired by the user.

 Limitations (future improvements):